pliu55/pRSEM_demo/README.md

   2. Install all software packages: type 'make'.
 It will take about 15 minutes to install everything on a 2.4G core.
 It may run faster than that if user had some R/Bioconductor libraries already installed.
-  3. Prepare genomic reference: type './scr/01_prsem_prep_ref.py'.
-It will take about 4 minutes on a 4x2.4GHz cores.
+  3. Prepare genomic reference: type './scr/1_prsem_prep_ref.py'.
+It will take about 3 minutes to finish on 4 x 2.4GHz cores
-  4. Calculate expression: type './scr/02_prsem_calc_expr.py'.
+  4. Calculate expression: type './scr/2_prsem_calc_expr.py'.
+It will take about 5 minutes to finish on 4 x 2.4GHz cores.

 ## <a name="Output"></a> Output
-All output files are in folder 'output/'
+All output files are in folder 'output/' created by the demo's script.

+- *'output/1_prepref/'* contains all genomic index files for pRSEM, STAR, and bowtie
+- *'output/2_calcexpr/'* contains all output files from pRSEM's calculating expression step

 Note that, in order to shorten the running time as much as possible, I prepared extremely small (and unrealistic) sizes of ChIP-seq and RNA-seq files, as well as a very quick Gibbs sampling process.
 As a result, the final outputs may have some variations.